aapoalas/denonomicon/static/contents/fast-api.md

   `BigUint64Array`, and `BigInt64Array`
-- Catch-all `v8::Local<v8::Value>`: This can theoretically be used to pass any value to a fast call but most `v8::Value`s cannot be used in a reasonable fashion due to V8 heap allocations being forbidden. `v8::Local<v8::String>` is a notable exception, as writing a string's content into a `char*` buffer does not require heap allocations.
+- Catch-all `v8::Local<v8::Value>`: This can theoretically be used to pass any value to a fast call but most `v8::Value`s cannot be used in a reasonable fashion due to V8 heap allocations being forbidden.

 ### Return types